mdsufz/PredicTF/README.md

 **4.2) INSTALATION**

+1) First you must be sure that DeepArg was correctly installed

-Open a terminal and clone the source code:
+2) Open a terminal and clone the source code:
 ```bash
 git clone git@github.com:mdsufz/PredicTF.git
 ```